TobiasgutPrivat/AutoAlteration/ReadMe.md

 # Auto Alterations
 Auto Alterations provides Functionality to automaticly create Trackmania Map-Alterations.

+This Project is based on the GBX.NET Framework from BigBang.

 This Project is in early development, so there will probably be some Bugs and Problems.
 Contribution to the repository is very welcome, feel free to create pull requests.

 ## Usage